Top Holiday Ideas

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-South Africa’s largest national park as well as one of the most sought after wildlife sanctuaries of the world, the Kruger National Park is rich in an enviable biodiversity that includes the Big Five along withmore than hundreds of other animal and bird species.
-With the Lebombo Mountains in east, granite hills in the south and forests cover in the north, the Kruger National Park is also bordered by the Limpopo and Crocodile Rivers on its northern and southern flanks, giving rise to wonderful scenic backdrops against the thriving wildlife.
+South Africa’s largest national park as well as one of the most sought after wildlife sanctuaries of the world, the Kruger National Park is rich in enviable biodiversity that includes the Big Five along with more than hundreds of other animals and bird species.
+With the Lebombo Mountains in the east, granite hills in the south and forests cover in the north, the Kruger National Park South Africa is also bordered by the Limpopo and Crocodile Rivers on its northern and southern flanks, giving rise to wonderful scenic backdrops against the thriving wildlife.

 The park was first protected by the South African Republic government in 1898 and went on to become South Africa’s first national park in 1926.
 Sprawled over an area of more than 19000 sq km it is currently part of the Great Limpopo Transfrontier Park, a park that links the Gonarezhou National Park in Zimbabwe, Limpopo National Park in Mozambique with the Kruger National Park.

-The Kruger National Park is home to the big five, the lion, elephants, leopard, rhino and buffalo.
+The Kruger National Park animals include the big five, the lion, elephants, leopard, rhino, and buffalo.
 The other animals that are found here include, the endangered African wild dog, wildebeest, giraffe, kudu, bushbuck hippo, nyala, mountain reedbuck, antelope, waterbuck, spotted hyena and more.
-Kruger is known to have more species of the larger mammals than any other African reserve.
-However, it is not only the Big five but also the little animal species that make their presence felt.
-Fondly also called the Little five, the smaller animal species include the elephant shrew, buffalo weaver, leopard tortoise, rhino beetle and the ant lion.
-With more than 500 bird species, Kruger also boasts of the Big Six Birds that are found in the region.
-These are the martial eagle, lappet faced vulture, kori bustard, saddle billed stork, ground hornbill an Pel’s fishing owl.
-The other animals and reptiles found within the park area include the African rock python, black mamba, crocodiles, bull shark, as well as varied species of butterflies, insects and spiders.
+Kruger is known to have more species of larger mammals than any other African reserve.
+However, it is not only the big five but also the little animal species that make their presence felt.
+Fondly also called the Little five, the smaller animal species include the elephant shrew, buffalo weaver, leopard tortoise, rhino beetle, and the ant lion.
+With more than 500 bird species, Kruger South Africa also boasts of the Big Six Birds that are found in the region.
+These are the martial eagle, lappet-faced vulture, kori bustard, saddle-billed stork, ground hornbill, and Pel’s fishing owl.
+The other animals and reptiles found within the parking area include the African rock python, black mamba, crocodiles, bull shark, as well as varied species of butterflies, insects, and spiders.

-Lying in the provinces of Limpopo and Mpumalanga of South Africa, the Kruger National Park is one of the best connected and accessible park s of Africa.
-It has nine entry gates and hence leaves one with multiple route and entry options.
+Lying in the provinces of Limpopo and Mpumalanga of South Africa, the Kruger National Park is one of the best-connected and accessible parks of Africa.
+It has nine entry gates and hence leaves one with multiple routes and entry options.
 Johannesburg is 406km away from Kruger and has a busy international airport.
-From Johannesburg the drive to Kruger is well accessible along N4.
+From Johannesburg, the drive to Kruger is well accessible along N4.
 However, one can also fly from Johannesburg to the Kruger Mpumalanga International airport that is closer to the southern gate or to Hoedspruit or Phalaborwa to enter the central and northern sections of the park respectively.